 D-1003.b: Eligibility for Customers on the Waiting List Experiencing a Temporary Break in Employment, Education, or Training

-Boards must inform staff members that at the time of a wait-list pull, a customer may not meet participation requirements due to a temporary break in employment, education, or training (for example, an independent school district employee or a student on summer break) as described in .
+Boards must inform staff members that at the time of a wait-list pull, a customer may not meet participation requirements due to a temporary break in employment, education, or training (for example, an ISD employee or a student on summer break), as described in D-801.
 Boards may place a hold status on the eligibility determination and enrollment of these customers until the temporary break ends and care is required.

 D-1004: Notification of Eligibility for Child Care Services

 Boards must ensure that once eligibility is verified, the parent is provided with a written notification of their eligibility.
-The Approval notice must be generated from the child care case management system.
+The approval notice must be generated from the child care case management system.

 The parent’s selection of a provider and entering into care or continued attendance at a previously selected provider constitute acknowledgment of the notification of eligibility.